frankw2/frank-website/_includes/bio.md

 breaches occur.
 More broadly, my research interests lie at the intersection of systems, cryptography, and web applications.

-I also enjoy collaborating closely and interacting frequently with industry.
+I also enjoy collaborating and interacting with industry executives to identify and address future needs in the security industry.
+To bridge the gap between academia and industry,
-I co-founded [Cybersecurity Factory](https://cybersecurityfactory.com) with [Jean Yang](http://jeanyang.com), a summer program for early stage cybersecurity startups, and I am a member of [Rough Draft Ventures](http://roughdraft.vc).
+I co-founded [Cybersecurity Factory](https://cybersecurityfactory.com) with [Jean Yang](http://jeanyang.com), a summer program for early stage cybersecurity startups.
+I am also a member of [Rough Draft Ventures](http://roughdraft.vc).